 4. Testing for Change: By only doing research on Behavior Mod or other behavior change approaches, we’re ignoring the real problem and not helping people make permanent change.
 Let’s begin doing research on Change Facilitation practices in side-by-side experiments with behavior change approaches.
 Then we’ll have real answers.

-For those who want to think about the inherent problems of pushing change from the outside, below I’ve summarized the baseline beliefs in this article so you can begin thinking of why an inside-out approach is the only way to elicit successful change (Note: I’ve designed a Change Facilitation approach to handle this; design your own, or call me to discuss.):
+For those who want to think about the inherent problems of pushing change from the outside, below I’ve summarized the baseline beliefs in this article so you can begin thinking of why an inside-out approach is the only way to elicit successful change (Note: I’ve designed a generic Change Facilitation approach often used in sales as Buying Facilitation® to handle this; design your own, or call me to discuss.):

 It’s possible to develop healthcare apps that first enable Others to be ready for change prior to offering Behavior Mod.
 It’s possible for sellers to first facilitate prospect buy-in, notice those who WILL buy and are ready for change on the first call.
 It’s possible to facilitate coaching clients through permanent change.
 And I know that influencers like to be the pivot point, the arbiter of change.
 But if an outside-in line of questioning or directing is used, only people who have done their own change work first will be compliant.
 Let’s elicit change; let’s stop pushing.